-Here in Phorest, we firmly believe that if your salon has had over 3000 clients through its door, then you can stop continuously chasing new customers and focus a little more on your salon client retention rates.
+If your salon has a steady stream of loyal guests coming through its door, you can probably stop continuously chasing new customers and focus a little more on your salon client retention rates.
 You’ve done all the hard work already!
-Plus, according to CTL Europe, a 2% increase in client retention has the same effect on profits as cutting costs by 10%.
+Plus, a mere 5% increase in client retention can boost profits by 25%.

 Huge, isn’t it?

 When tracking your salon’s numbers, your client retention rate should be considered just as important as your service revenue, retail revenue, and employee retention rate.

 First-time salon client retention is the percentage of first-time customers that return for a second visit within a specified period (usually ninety days).
 The metric measures your salon/spa’s quality score and your consistency.
 This figure can be calculated manually or by using a salon software system such as Phorest, which calculates it automatically as part of its reporting functionality.

 Say, for example, If your salon/spa’s first-time retention rate is 40 percent.
 That means that 60 percent of the first-time clients you fight hard to attract are not returning.
 That rate also indicates that your salon/spa might lack customer journey consistency and gives a great benchmark of what’s working well vs what needs to improve.

 Based on Phorest’s research of the salon industry, we’ve calculated the following approximate salon industry benchmarks that are good targets to aim for.